henryliuser/studio1/studio1.md

--boomerang sniper can only have X number out at a time -state while attacking melee that means u can’t turn move (only some ig) -decide whether u can pass through enemies or not -weapons flip with storedDirection instead of currentDirection -animate weapon idle bobbing through script, leave idle effects to kethan -getting hit interrupts attacks? super armor?
+-boomerang sniper can only have X number out at a time -state while attacking melee that means u can’t turn move (only some ig) -decide whether u can pass through enemies or not -dedicated flip for weapons to make it smoother -weapons flip with storedDirection instead of currentDirection -animate weapon idle bobbing through script, leave idle effects to kethan -getting hit interrupts attacks? super armor?